Cindy Vallar, Editor & Reviewer

 Pauline's Pirates & Privateers

-Samples of actual piratical documents that can be individualised if you purchase.
+Samples of actual piratical documents that can be individualized if you purchase.
 You'll find licenses, letters of marque and reprisal, admiralty reports, advertisements, pamphlets, shipboard articles, and more.

 The Pirate Surgeon's Journals